The Last Wish: "The Lesser Evil"

 On the eve of a festival, Geralt rides into the town of Blaviken with a monster carcass in tow.
-He seeks out Caldemeyn, the town's alderman, to try to get a reward for killing the monster.
-Caldemeyn refuses, but one of his guards directs him to the town wizard.
-They head to the wizard's tower, and Geralt discovers the wizard is Stregobor, a mage he has met previously.
+He seeks out Caldemeyn, the town's alderman, to get a reward for killing the monster.
+Caldemeyn refuses, but his guards direct Geralt to the town wizard, Stregobor, a mage Geralt had met previously.
 Stregobor claims that a supposedly cursed woman wants to assassinate him, and wants Geralt's protection.
 Geralt refuses in disbelief and leaves.

-Meanwhile, the assassin, named Renfri, has entered Blaviken along with her band of mercenaries.
-Geralt meets her in a local tavern, and she explains to Geralt and Caldemeyn that she is under protection from a king, which Caldemeyn confirms.
-That night, Geralt finds Renfri, who explains that Stregobor had previously tried to kill her for simple superstition, and encourages Geralt to kill Stregobor instead.
-Geralt refuses, and pleads with Renfri to forgive Stregobor to prove the superstition wrong.
+Meanwhile, the assassin, named Renfri, has entered Blaviken with her band of mercenaries.
+Geralt meets her, and she explains to Geralt that she is under protection from a king, which Caldemeyn confirms.
+That night, Renfri finds Geralt, and explains that Stregobor had previously tried to kill her out of superstition, and encourages Geralt to kill Stregobor instead.
+Geralt refuses, and pleads with Renfri to forgive Stregobor, to prove the superstition wrong.
 Renfri refuses, but implies she will leave town, before spending the night with Geralt.

-In the morning, on the day of the festival, Geralt realizes that Renfri lied, and will massacre the people of Blaviken to draw Stregobor out of his tower.
-Geralt races to the marketplace and finds Renfri's mercenaries.
-Although they show no ill intent, Geralt attacks and kills them.
-When Renfri arrives, Geralt asks her to leave, but she refuses, so Geralt kills her.
-After the fight, Stregobor approaches Geralt, intent on performing an autopsy on Renfri's body to prove that the curse had physically affected her.
-Geralt stops him.
+In the morning, on the day of the festival, Geralt realizes that Renfri lied, and will massacre the people of Blaviken to draw Stregobor out and kill him.
+Geralt finds Renfri's mercenaries in the marketplace, and kills them.
+When Renfri arrives, Geralt asks her to leave, but she refuses, so Geralt kills her as well.
+After the fight, Stregobor approaches Geralt, intent on performing an autopsy on Renfri's body to prove that the curse had affected her, but Geralt stops him.
 Stregobor leaves, and the townsfolk, believing Geralt had just murdered a group of innocent men, hurl rocks at him.
-Caldemeyn stops the villagers, but demands Geralt leave Blaviken and never return.
+Caldemeyn stops the villagers, but demands Geralt leave and never return.
 Geralt is now known as "the Butcher of Blaviken."